ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 ![](fmoms.svg)

 As in this case 3 parameters were estimated based on 3 moments (and hence parameters are exactly identified), the resulting match is very close.

+Results can be saved by setting `saving` equal to `true`.
+In this case `filename` specified in the estimation mode will be used as suffix.
+The default saving paths is `"./saved/estimation_results/"`.
+The name will also include the model name and the name of the set of moments matched (see section [`Estimating alternative specifications`](@id Example.Alternative)).

 ## Diagnostics